Mt Nimmel Hall- The First 70 years

 Epilogue to the first 70 years.

 Two generations ago the Hall served locals seeking a focal point for the rural community.
 Today its functions attract a more cosmopolitan crowd who revel in the rural simplicity and camaraderie that their forbears enjoyed.
-The Hall has led a precarious existence, but once more it’s timbers breathe a sigh of relief as they settle comfortably on their newly replaced stumps.
-Each generation has left its mark on the Hall so that the Hall of 2019 has a different look from the Hall of 1937, but as current custodians of the Hall’s interest, the 2019 committee is committed to preserving and building on the legacy that is Mt Nimmel Hall and ensuring that the hall remains a positive focus of Valley community life.
+The Hall has led a precarious existence, but once more it’s timbers breathe a sigh of relief as they sit comfortably on their newly replaced stumps.
+Each generation has left its mark on the Hall, so that the Hall of 2022 has a different look from the Hall of 1937, but as current custodians of the Hall’s interest, the 2022 committee is committed to preserving and building on the legacy that is Mt Nimmel Hall and ensuring that the hall remains a positive focus of community life in the Austinville valley.,